RoryFCM/rh-ty-blog.github.io/docs/_posts/2025-02-11-Rory_Mooney.markdown

 **Day 3**.

-I came back in today after my absent day from yesterday, i came in at about 9AM this morning... will continue soon

-* Mauris laoreet fermentum ante, non pulvinar lectus.
-* Integer pellentesque velit sem, vitae feugiat ex ultricies ut.
-* Fusce ac scelerisque nisi.
-Nunc sollicitudin a neque eget lobortis.

-Pellentesque aliquam lobortis augue, ut pulvinar elit viverra non.
-Vivamus dapibus lorem lorem, non viverra elit commodo eget.
-Duis auctor at nulla a gravida.
-Phasellus finibus orci a elit faucibus, nec maximus massa euismod.

----
+I came back in today after my absent day from yesterday, i came in at about 9AM this morning and we had a stand up meeting, then we were seperated into 2 groups to make a rollercoaster that had to include a loop.
+My group lost and we did not complete it in time, we took our lunch and i played Rhys and Ben in pool, I beat the both of them at it.
+After the lunch break we went into another team building activity, one that you had to get a marshmellow at the highest point off the table.
+My group won that one twice.

+**Summary of the day in bullet points

+* Rollercoaster team activity.
+* Winning two Pool matches.
+* Marshmellow team building.

 ## Thursday